littlewey/pyBootcamp/README.md

 ### Task 2, create a `blockchain` (ICO yourself)

-> Our task demo is highly reusing code and even some words in https://hackernoon.com/learn-blockchains-by-building-one-117428612f46 (many thanks to the owner of that blog), but enhancements were added on top of that here.
+> Our task demo is highly reusing code and even some words in https://hackernoon.com/learn-blockchains-by-building-one-117428612f46 (many thanks to [Daniel van Flymen](https://hackernoon.com/@vanflymen?source=post_header_lockup)), some enhancements were added on top of that here including sender address verification, and some script clients.

 In this task, we will create a simple part of blockchain application like `bitcoin`.